Urban

 Research Support

-Mayors participating in the AMALI City Leadership Programme will have access to synthesised desktop data on their cities and will be supported by the Lab’s researchers to fill data gaps and to analyse interventions tied to the mayors’ visions.
+Mayors participating in the AMALI City Leadership Programme have access to synthesised desktop data on their cities and are supported by the Lab’s researchers to fill knowledge gaps tied to the mayors’ visions.

-This publicly accessible online database will provide in-depth data on city governance and leadership structures; city demographics; urban development and infrastructure data; socio-economic data; human development indicators; and environmental data.
+This publicly accessible online knowledge hub provides in-depth data on city governance and leadership structures; city demographics; urban development and infrastructure data; socioeconomic data; and human development indicators.
+Our research resources are also accessible via this platform.

 Knowledge Sharing

-Visually engaging in-depth studies will allow for city-to-city learning, offering comparative views of participating cities’ data and enhancing city leaders’ access to knowledge for actionable insights.
+Visually engaging thematic and city-specific outputs allow for city-to-city learning, offering comparative views of participating cities’ data and enhancing city leaders’ access to knowledge for actionable insights.

 Briefs